osandov/blktests/CONTRIBUTING.md

 All commits must be signed off (i.e., `Signed-off-by: Jane Doe <janedoe@example.org>`) as per the [Developer Certificate of Origin](https://developercertificate.org/).
 `git commit -s` and `git format-patch -s` can do this for you.

+Please run `make check` before submitting a new test.
+This runs the [shellcheck](https://github.com/koalaman/shellcheck) static analysis tool and some other sanity checks.